Yes, Q-learning Helps Offline In-Context RL: Related Work

 Neither AD, DPT, nor their follow-up modifications \citep{sinii2023context, schmied2024retrieval, dai2024context, huang2024context, sondistilling, zisman2024n} optimize RL objectives during offline training.
 This omission can result in suboptimal policies, as these methods essentially adapt supervised learning techniques like DT to the offline ICRL setting, without addressing the fundamental reward maximization goal of RL.

 Recent works such as AMAGO \citep{grigsby2023amago} and ReLIC \citep{elawady2024relic} have explored scalable In-Context RL by incorporating off-policy RL techniques.
 These methods outperform AD and DT in online RL setups but have yet to be tested in offline environments.
 Offline RL presents distinct challenges—such as the inability to interact with the environment—that make direct application of online approaches less effective \citep{fujimoto2019off, levine2020offline}.
 This gap underscores the need for offline-specific methods that explicitly optimize RL objectives.
 Moreover, AMAGO and ReLIC rely on many implementation details and in this work we demonstrate that solid performance can be achieved without complex modifications.
+ReLIC is a purely online and based on PPO which can not be applied in offline setup correctly.
+And AMAGO is extremely over-engineered approach with a big amount of hyperparameters which require extensive tuning.
+We do not have enough resources to run fair comparison in this study.